Aodrulez/blueTag/README.md

 - Press any key in the terminal emulator program to start using blueTag
 - UI provides detailed guidance for all commands & hardware modes

+> **_Hardware boot modes:_** If you want blueTag to boot straight into a hardware mode, connect the relevant hardware boot mode selection GPIO to GND & reset or reconnect blueTag.
+As long as the GPIO is connected to GND, blueTag will continue to boot into the selected hardware mode when reset or reconnected.
+Only one boot mode can be selected at a time.

 > **_NOTE 1:_** Most RP2040 microcontroller based development board's GPIO pins function at 3.3v.
 For connecting to devices running other voltage levels, use of external level shifter(s) will be required.

 > **_NOTE 2:_** Since the algorithm verifies channels in order (from 0 to 15), connect the channels in sequence (from 0 to 15) to your target's testpads/test points for the quickest execution time.